-Sprinkle the meat with the flour, toss to coat, and continue to cook for another minute.
-Add the tomato paste, broth, Worcestershire sauce, rosemary, and thyme and stir to combine.
-Bring to a boil, then decrease the heat to low, cover, and simmer slowly until the sauce is thickened slightly, 10 to 12 minutes.
+Sprinkle the flour over the lamb mix, then stir and cook for another minute.
+Stir in the tomato paste, chicken stock, and Worcestershire sauce.
+Bring to a boil, then decrease the heat to low, cover with a lid, and simmer, stirring occasionally, until the sauce is slightly thickened, about 10 minutes.

 Kill the heat and stir in the peas.
 Then, spoon the mashed potatoes over the top of the meat mixture and smooth with an offset or silicone spatula.
 Move to the oven and bake for 30 minutes, until the top is golden brown.
 Cool for 15 minutes before scooping and serving.